Clothes Show Live

-The Clothes Show (formerly Clothes Show Live) is a consumer exhibition brand held annually in December at the Birmingham's National Exhibition Centre.
-The event showcases the latest fashion, beauty and music.
+The Clothes Show (formerly Clothes Show Live) was a consumer exhibition brand held annually from 1989 to 2016 in December at the Birmingham's National Exhibition Centre, and in Liverpool in July 2017.
+The event showcased the latest fashion, beauty and music.

 The Clothes Show history

-The first show launched during 1989 in London by Gavin Brown and June Barker, 29 years ago on the back of the then popular television programme.
-Due to overwhelming visitor turn-out since 1990 the event has been held at the NEC, in Birmingham, UK.
+The first show launched during 1989 in London by Gavin Brown and June Barker, on the back of the then popular television programme.
+The event was held at the NEC, in Birmingham, UK until 2016.
 It was owned and operated by Haymarket Exhibitions, part of the Haymarket Media Group.
 Haymarket later sold The Clothes Show to SME London.

-Despite the various incarnations of The Clothes Show suffering from popularity waves, the live event has remained steadily popular and still holds an audited visitor attendance of 165,093, making it the second most visited show in the UK.
+Select was the official model agency partner and used the show as a hunting ground for young new talent.
+Many now famous faces were plucked from the shows, including Holly Willoughby, Cat Deeley and Erin O'Connor amongst many more.

-Select is the official model agency partner and uses the show as a hunting ground for young new talent.
-Many now famous faces have been plucked from the shows, including Holly Willoughby, Cat Deeley and Erin O'Connor amongst many more.
+In 2017 the event moved from Birmingham to Liverpool and was held in several locations around the city from the 7th to 9th July.
+Following this the event was rested indefinitely.

 1986–1999

-The Clothes Show was first exhibited as a television show in 1986 and from 1989 onwards it has become an extremely successful live event.
+The Clothes Show was first exhibited as a television show in 1986 and from 1989 became an extremely successful live event.

-During these years, some of the most famous bands including the Spice Girls, 5ive and Boyzone have performed.
+During these years, some of the most famous bands including the Spice Girls, 5ive and Boyzone performed.

 Successful models and presenters including Holly Willoughby, Vernon Kay and Cat Deeley were spotted by model scouts at the show during the 90s.

 2000–2002

 In association with the British Heart Foundation NEC Birmingham

-There were a host of celebrities at these shows including, presenters Dermot O’Leary and Jamie Theakston, Liberty X, Vernon Kay, Dane Bowers, Josie D’Arby, DJ Luck and MC Neat, So Solid Crew and Ms. Dynamite.
-An audience of 6,500 in the British Heart Foundation Fashion Theatre were able to enjoy ‘Big Chef Production award winning chic and progressive style on the Catwalk.
+There were a host of celebrities at these shows including, presenters Dermot O'Leary and Jamie Theakston, Liberty X, Vernon Kay, Dane Bowers, Josie d'Arby, DJ Luck and MC Neat, So Solid Crew and Ms. Dynamite.
+An audience of 6,500 in the British Heart Foundation Fashion Theatre were able to enjoy Big Chef Production award-winning chic and progressive style on the Catwalk.